The Day “The Swansea Way” Went South

 It’s hard to filter out the noise and know for sure if any of this was real (Monk’s acquisition of Pablo Hernandez during his time as manager of Leeds suggests the clique talk might have been somewhat overstated), but if the choice was Laudrup, trophies, Europe, and exciting new signings on the one hand, at the cost of greater spending, or honouring the old guard out of a sense of sentimentality, keepings things cheap, and hoping for the best on the other, then there really should have been no choice at all.

-This was the fork in the Premier League chapter of the Swansea story, the moment where the model club slipped and fell the wrong side of the razor’s edge.
+This was the fork in the road of Swansea’s Premier League journey, the moment where the model club slipped and fell the wrong side of the razor’s edge.
 It’s impossible to know with any certainty what really went on, how much of any of this is even close to the truth, but from the outside, it looks like Jenkins couldn’t accept living in Laudrup’s shadow, sharing the success he brought to Swansea, and the “keep it in the family” strategy Jenkins chose instead has provided nothing since but a dwindling sense of identity; a once definable, attractive and ambitious team now rendered indistinct, just another Premier League makeweight in a small media market with a slim chance of success.

 Somewhere in a parallel universe, the Laudrup-led Swans are battling for seventh, still have a knack for identifying talent, and rival Southampton for profits from player sales, while Monk is an out of work ex-player looking for a manager’s job.
 In this universe, Monk is still an out of work ex-player looking for a manager’s job, only Swansea are 20th, are on to their fifth permanent manager since Laudrup’s dismissal, have a squad of only partially compatible misfits seemingly assembled at random, and will need to defy all the odds for a second straight season to avoid relegation†.